AgainPsychoX/picOOscilloscope/test/embedded/README.md

 #### Unresponsive Pico issue

-If you ended up with unresponsive Pico, it might be because you implemented `main` somewhere by accident, and Arduino-Pico own `main` (with all the important setup) was not executed.
-You might want to manually write valid UF2 file (even simple blink) to your Pico.
+If you ended up with unresponsive Pico, reasons might include:
++ You implemented `main` somewhere by accident, and Arduino-Pico own `main` (with all the important setup) was not executed.
++ The code might hung-up on infinite loop, and there is no watchdog setup to reset the Pico (or it itself results in infinite restart loop).

+**Solution**: You might want to build and manually put valid UF2 file (even simple blink) onto your Pico, by pressing the BOOTSEL button while powering up the board.